reshmabidikar/slate/source/includes/_account.md

-## Retrieve account timeline
+### Retrieve account timeline

-This api allows to retrieve the chronological set of things that occured on a given `Account`.
+This api allows to retrieve the chronological set of things that occurred on a given `Account`.

 **HTTP Request**